bottlenose-dolphins/worldgate-track-trace/README.md

       1. run ```terraform destroy --auto-approve``` in the ```infrastructure/frontend```
-      2. run ```terraform destroy --auto-approve``` in the ```infrastructure/backend``` *Note that ECR fail to destroy error is expected because existing docker images are still stored in ECR
+      2. run ```terraform destroy --auto-approve``` in the ```infrastructure/backend``` *Note that ECR failing to destroy is expected given that there are existing docker images still stored in our ECR on AWS.

 ### Issues & Workarounds for Docker: